 SECTION 1.
 Purpose of the Disclosure Agreement.
-This Disclosure Agreement is being executed and delivered by the Commonwealth for the benefit of the holders and in order to assist the Participating Underwriters (defined below) in complying with the Rule (defined below).
+This Disclosure Agreement is being executed and delivered by the Commonwealth for the benefit of the Holders and in order to assist the Participating Underwriters in complying with the Rule.
 The Commonwealth acknowledges that it is undertaking primary responsibility for any reports, notices or disclosures that may be required under this Agreement.

 SECTION 2.
 Definitions.
-In addition to the definitions set forth in the Resolution, which apply to any capitalized term used in this Disclosure Agreement unless otherwise defined in this Section, the following capitalized terms shall have the following meanings:
+In addition to the definitions set forth in the Indenture, which apply to any capitalized term used in this Disclosure Agreement unless otherwise defined in this Section, the following capitalized terms shall have the following meanings: